 For years The Horrible Dr. Hichcock saw scant mention in print; it was far too adult to be featured in the adolescent-pitched magazine Famous Monsters of Filmland.
 If it should show up on TV, schedulers knew not what they were getting — I can imagine a broadcast technician watching and thinking, ‘Is this movie about what I think it’s about?’
 In 1962 anything resembling necrophilia was sick humor outside polite discussion — ‘dead baby’ jokes maybe, but not that.
 The first overt joke I can remember to reference the subject was a throwaway line in a Woody Allen movie: “I’d call you a sadistic bestial necrophile, but that’s beating a dead horse.”

-Then came the 1990s, and I believe a Sinister Cinema tape of the original version, which allowed me to speculate on the film’s mad themes for an online essay that was reprinted in the first Horror Film Reader: Women on the Verge of a Gothic Breakdown: Sex, Drugs and Corpses in The Horrible Dr. Hichcock.
+Then came the 1990s and a Sinister Cinema tape of the original version.
+It allowed me to speculate on the film’s mad themes for an online essay that was reprinted in the first Horror Film Reader: Women on the Verge of a Gothic Breakdown: Sex, Drugs and Corpses in The Horrible Dr. Hichcock.
 And then came the revelations in Tim Lucas’s magazine Video Watchdog.
 Lucas determined that the alternate title Raptus, The Secret of Dr. Hichcock was not a legend, but was actually on export prints before the film was re-titled for England (The Terror of Dr. Hichcock) and America (The Horrible Dr. Hichcock).

 We finally arrive at a point where Bernard once again immerses himself in madness.
 He surrenders to his sex mania and restages one of his funeral lovemaking sessions, but this time with an unwilling partner.
 The climax of this chemically-induced seduction is a horrific visual that can only be explained as Cynthia’s subjective experience, under the influence of the paralyzing serum: Bernard’s face bathed in the expressionist scarlet haze, bloating and changing shape as if transformed from within by his perverted lust.

-Some of the Hi t chcock parallels cited by The Monthly Film Bulletin are easy to spot: Rebecca’s sinister housekeeper; a wretched dead-alive woman kept in a cellar (Psycho), a sinister glass of milk Suspicion, the skull by the pillow (Under Capricorn).
+Some of the Hi t chcock parallels cited by The Monthly Film Bulletin are easy to spot: Rebecca’s sinister housekeeper; a wretched dead-alive woman kept in a cellar (Psycho), a sinister glass of milk (Suspicion), the skull by the pillow (Under Capricorn).
 But there’s also a pointed parallel in depth with Vertigo.
 Both it and Horrible see a man trying to make one woman take the place of her dead predecessor.
-Scotty Ferguson and Bernard Hichcock are soul brothers sharing an unspeakable desire, even though Scotty’s necrophilia is not directly physical.
+Soul brothers Scotty Ferguson and Bernard Hichcock share an unspeakable desire, even though Scotty’s necrophilia is not directly physical.
 Also from Vertigo come the stylized, scarcely motivated shafts of colored light that place Scotty’s obsession in a feverish haze, a sensory overkill.
 Bernard’s erotic excitement is represented by blasts of red that fill rooms with a ‘lust from beyond the grave.’

 Olive Films’ Blu-ray of The Horrible Dr. Hichcock is a good encoding of the American version of this film distributed in 1964 by Sigma III.
 The film is licensed from Melange Pictures, a holding company established by Viacom for the Republic library.
 Somewhere along the way Melange acquired dozens of orphaned independent productions; thankfully it seems to have taken good care of the film elements as well.